 - 30.4.
-The sequence and order of competition are the same for all competitions, i.e., three (3) minutes to appear at designated competition area and two (2) minute grace period; two (2) minutes to secure proper equipment and/or to fix equipment.
-A competitor not present and ready to compete within these parameters will be disqualified.
+The sequence and order of division are the same for all divisions, i.e., three (3) minutes to appear at designated division area and two (2) minute grace period; two (2) minutes to secure proper equipment and/or to fix equipment.
+A participant not present and ready to compete within these parameters will be disqualified.
 See Rule 21.1.11. - 30.5.
-At the start of sparring competition, contestants shall stand facing each other on the tape lines in the ring approximately four to six feet apart, with the center referee midway between them. - 30.6.
+At the start of sparring division, contestants shall stand facing each other on the tape lines in the ring approximately four to six feet apart, with the center referee midway between them. - 30.6.
 The center referee will bow the contestants in.
 The contestants shall then exchange salutation by bowing to each other simultaneously.
 Upon the center referee's command of "BEGIN" the contest will begin. - 30.7.
 At the end of the contest the center referee will bow the contestants out.
 The contestants shall bow to each other, as the center referee announces the winner of the contest by raising her/his arm toward the contestant who won. - 30.8.
 Contestants may adjust their outfits and tie their belt without the center referee's permission but will remain subject to attack. - 30.9.
 Contestants from the same school or association will not fight one another, if possible, in the first elimination round only. - 30.10.
 Contestants shall be in good physical condition and not under the influence of any alcohol or controlled substances.
-By entering the competition, a contestant has warranted that she/he is physically capable of participating and has been deemed so by her/his attending physician or health care provider.
-By entering the competition, a contestant also warrants that she/he is not under the influence of any alcohol or controlled substances which impair or enhance performance. - 30.11.
-A competitor shall not be faulted for a technique to an opponent's pre-existing injury.
-The competitor may actually be awarded a point. - 30.12.
+By entering the division, a contestant has warranted that she/he is physically capable of participating and has been deemed so by her/his attending physician or health care provider.
+By entering the division, a contestant also warrants that she/he is not under the influence of any alcohol or controlled substances which impair or enhance performance. - 30.11.
+A participant shall not be faulted for a technique to an opponent's pre-existing injury.
+The participant may actually be awarded a point. - 30.12.
 Contestants may spar in any style favored, provided such style follows the IAGLMA Official Tournament Rules and Procedures as provided herein. - 30.13.
-Any competitor may bow out at any time at his/her own discretion.
+Any participant may bow out at any time at his/her own discretion.
 Any instructor may require her/his student to bow out at her/his discretion.
 However, the bow out must be in a traditional and courteous manner.
-Furthermore, any competitor who bows out forfeits her/his standing in that match and/or division.
+Furthermore, any participant who bows out forfeits her/his standing in that match and/or division.

-31. MARTIAL ARTISTS WITH SPECIAL NEEDS
+31. MARTIAL ARTISTS WITH DISABILITIES

 - 31.1.
-Physically challenged martial artists are encouraged to participate in the appropriate special needs divisions at all levels of form and fighting.
-(NOTE: Depending upon the number of contestants, some divisions may be joined.) - 31.2.
-By entering the competition, a contestant has implied her/his consent to compete with anyone that is assigned to her/his division.
+Martial artists who participate with a disability are welcomed and encouraged.
+(NOTE: Depending upon the number of contestants, some divisions may be collapsed and/or combined with others.) - 31.2.
+By entering the division, a participant has implied their consent to compete with anyone that is assigned to their division.
 (NOTE: A contestant is free to bow out at any time but forfeits her/his standing in that match and/or division.)